Shared Access Signatures, Part 1: Understanding the SAS Model

 - Ad hoc SAS: When you create an ad hoc SAS, the start time, expiry time, and permissions for the SAS are all specified on the SAS URI (or implied, in the case where start time is omitted).
-This type of SAS may be created on a container, blob, table, or queue.
+This type of SAS may be created on a container, blob, file share, file, table, or queue.

-- SAS with stored access policy: A stored access policy is defined on a resource container - a blob container, table, or queue - and can be used to manage constraints for one or more shared access signatures.
+- SAS with stored access policy: A stored access policy is defined on a resource container - a blob container, table, queue, or file share - and can be used to manage constraints for one or more shared access signatures.
 When you associate a SAS with a stored access policy, the SAS inherits the constraints - the start time, expiry time, and permissions - defined for the stored access policy.

 The difference between the two forms is important for one key scenario: revocation.
 A SAS is a URL, so anyone who obtains the SAS can use it, regardless of who requested it to begin with.
 If a SAS is published publically, it can be used by anyone in the world.
 A SAS that is distributed is valid until one of four things happens:

 - The expiry time specified on the SAS is reached.